400 Grading Policies: M.S.W. Handbook

 400.2 Grading

-The Field Education in Social Work courses (SOCW 580 and SOCW 680) are graded on a Pass/Marginal Pass/Fail basis.
+The Practicum Education in Social Work courses (SOCW 580 and SOCW 680) are graded on a Pass/Marginal Pass/Fail basis.
 Credit is granted only if the entire course is completed satisfactorily.
 No partial credit is granted.
-The grade for the course is assigned by the Director of Field Education and is based upon the written evaluations submitted by the field internship supervisor as well as feedback from the FFA, obtained from rubric-based evaluations of demonstrated competencies on assignments and in the field internship.
+The grade for the course is assigned by the Director of Practicum Learning and is based upon the written evaluations submitted by the practicum internship supervisor as well as feedback from the FFA, obtained from rubric-based evaluations of demonstrated competencies on assignments and in the practicum internship.

 400.3 Grade Changes